Straw Poll

 Local attorney (and former counsel for Smith) Dave Hvistendahl has a letter to the editor in yesterday’s paper titled: Use committee to hire.

-Rather than hiring an out-of-town consultant who knows little about our city, the council should appoint a citizens’ panel of knowledgeable people to review and narrow the field of applicants and make a rank-order recommendation to the council.
+Rather than hiring out-of-town consulting who knows little about our city, the council should appoint a citizens’ panel of knowledgeable people to review and narrow the field of applicants and make a rank-order recommendation to the council.

 The people who should be asked to serve on the panel might include former chief of police Ron Pieri; retired police captain Tim Halvorson; retired police sergeants Mark Barlau, Jim Schuenke and Mick Scholl; Northfield city prosecutor Tim Morisette; Rice County Chief Deputy Bob Sletten; and a Northfield criminal defense attorney, such as Adam Dowd, Britt Ackerman or Dave Ludescher.